seagleNet/permfixer/README.md

 ## Disclaimer

-I tested this software as thoroughly as possible, however, there could sill be issues I might have missed.
+I tested this software as thoroughly as possible, however, there could still be issues I might have missed.
 Make sure your config file makes sense and that you only target directories you intend to.
 There could be undesired consequences or you could even brick your system if you're not being careful.

 Use this program at your own risk.